ScriBt/ScriBt.github.io/wiki_pages/tools.md

 [ ~ - Also applies for Distros based on these Releases such as Linux Mint ] which installs Java from a recognized PPA – openjdk-r

+<b>NOTICE</b>: openjdk-r hasn't been updated for Ubuntu 17.04 (Zesty Zapus) yet, so Installing Java 7 from ScriBt isn't possible at this moment

 ScriBt installs Java by OpenJDK (not the Oracle JDK) which is used for building

 ### Install / Update ADB udev rules